YusufWong/My-Portfolio/README.md

   <img src="https://github.com/YusufWong/My-Portfolio/blob/main/images/Welcome.jpg"
     width="400" />
 </p>

 Here, I showcase projects during my Academic career.
 Click on a project title to explore its details!

+## About

+This portfolio highlights my journey in engineering and programming.
+Each project includes:
+- An overview of the project goals.
+- Visuals, such as CAD designs, simulations, or final products.
+- Links to code or technical documentation.

 ##  [Self-Driving Vehicle Control Modeling using Python on CARLA Simulator](https://github.com/YusufWong/My-Portfolio/tree/main/Projects/Self-Driving-Vehicle-Control-Modeling-Project/README.md)
 <p align="center">